DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 Farin stepped forward.

-She walked towards the speaker's chair during the meeting and pointed on the map of the country, sicked to the wall.
+She walked towards the speaker's chair during the meeting and pointed on the map of the country stuck to the wall.

-The area controlled by spirits was painted by grey.
+The area controlled by spirits was painted grey.

 "The closest nest to this fortress would be there.
 <span title="She uses here 司令官 rather than regular 指揮官 hence changed address, as it seems likely that she addresses him as she used when served here before">General</span>